ItsDrike/dotfiles/guides/99_BATTERY_OPTIMIZATIONS.md

 systemctl enable --now power-profiles-daemon
 ```

+> [!NOTE]
+> Depending on where in the installation process you are, when setting this up,
+> your system might not yet have the `python-gobject` package, which is an
+> optional dependency of `power-profiles-daemon`.
+If you've already set up a
+> graphical environment, you will almost certainly have this pacakge brought in
+> by some other pakcage that has a hard-dependency on it, however, if you do
+> not, running `powerprofilesctl` will produce a `ModuleNotFound` python error.
+> If this happens to you, you can simply run `pacman -S --asdep
+> python-gobject`, to bring this package in.

 ### Setting power profile manually

 To try things out, you can set the power profile manually, using